awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 In this situation, the access policy fails to fulfill its intent\.
 To prevent users from bypassing these kinds of restrictions, you can change `rest.action.multi.allow_explicit_index` to false\.
 If this value is false, all calls to the bulk, [mget](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-multi-get.html), and [msearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-multi-search.html) APIs that specify index names in the request body stop working\.
 In other words, calls to `_bulk` no longer work, but calls to `test-index/_bulk` do\.
 This second endpoint contains an index name, so you don't need to specify one in the request body\.

 [Kibana](es-kibana.md#es-managedomains-kibana) relies heavily on mget and msearch, so it is unlikely to work properly after this change\.
-For partial remediation, you can leave `rest.action.multi.allow_explicit` as true and deny certain users access to one or more of these APIs\.
+For partial remediation, you can leave `rest.action.multi.allow_explicit_index` as true and deny certain users access to one or more of these APIs\.

 For information about changing this setting, see [Configuring Advanced Options](es-createupdatedomains.md#es-createdomain-configure-advanced-options)\.